 The Corythosaurus is a genus of Hadrosaur that lived during the Cretaceous period.
 Two species of Corythosaurus existed, C. casuarius, and C. intermedius.
 Barnum Brown discovered this genus in the early 1900s.
 Now, this genus has around 20 fossils to show for it.
 Corythosaurus inhabited North America and is one of the most popular species of dinosaurs.
 They were herbivores and fed on the vegetation in the plains and marshland habitats they lived in.

 With a length of around 30 feet (9.1 meters), this giant weighed between 6,800 to 11,000 lbs and is estimated to run up to 30 mph (48.2 kph).
 Corythosaurus also most likely lived in groups to increase their chance of survival.
 The crest of these dinosaurs is around 27 inches tall (70.8 cm), and they used it to communicate with other dinosaurs, and could possibly use their crest like a horn.
 One benefit of this dinosaur is the Corythosaurus has many nearly completed fossils, which also makes them easier to research.

-Living during the late Cretaceous period 76 to 74 million years ago, the Lambeosuaurs is a genus of dinosaur that inhabited what is now North America.
-The crest of the Lambeosuarus is one of its most identifiable traits.
-Its crest is ax-shaped, hollow and is much larger than its head.
-Some theories why Lambeosuasrus and other Hadrosauridae dinosaurs have crests include:
+Living during the late Cretaceous period 76 to 74 million years ago, the Lambeosaurus is a genus of dinosaurs that inhabited what is now North America.
+The crest of the Lambeosaurus is one of its most identifiable traits.
+Its crest is ax-shaped, hollow, and much larger than its head.
+Some theories about why Lambeosuasrus and other Hadrosauridae dinosaurs have crests include:

 - To regulate salt in the body